djoshi-2832/EmployeeManagementSystem/README.md

 Controllers:

 LoginController: Handles user authentication and JWT token generation.

 EmployeesController: Manages CRUD operations for employee data.

 Services:

 JWT Token Generation.

 Database interaction.

 Frontend (React):
 Components:

 EmployeeForm.js: A form to add and update employee details.

 EmployeeList.js: A list view to display all employees, with options to edit or delete them.

 App.js: Main component that handles state management and coordination between EmployeeForm and EmployeeList.
-API Calls:

-Defined in api.js, handling API requests for employee CRUD operations.
+API Calls:Defined in api.js, handling API requests for employee CRUD operations.